FAQ for Consumers:

 Yes.
 Our user accounts are completely free (and will remain so indefinitely) and involve no hidden fees.
 Your email address will never be shared with or sold to anyone.

 While your name and location are publicly displayed in association with your review or comment, your email remains confidential and we will never share your information with third parties.

 Yes, you can delete your account.
 To do so, please contact support using this form or by email and we’ll be in touch in a timely manner.
 You can help ensure the fastest service by including the email address associated with your account.

 Although every message we receive is read, we don’t have the capacity to reply to all of them.
 We also do not assist in disputes related to any of companies, products, or services posted on HighYa.

 With this in mind, if your email is specifically related to the use of our website, it’s much more likely that you’ll receive a reply.

 Pro tip: Before spending your valuable time writing to us, we recommend reading the FAQ, About Us, and How HighYa Works pages, which were carefully crafted to answer many of your most common questions.

 HighYa’s Newsletter is completely free.
 All subscribers will receive a weekly digest of our best content every Saturday morning, and will also receive three of our e-books upon signing up as an extra bonus.

 No. HighYa does not accept money from companies looking to post positive reviews or remove negative ones, and we do not accept money to remove an entire page.

-Instead, we offer a completely free, no-strings-attached, HighYa Business Account that allows you to tell your side of the story, as well as to report any reviews that you believe are in violation of our Review Guidelines.
+HighYa offers a free Business Account that allows companies to respond publicly or privately to their customers' reviews.
+In addition, the business account allows companies to report any reviews they believe are in violation of our Review Guidelines.
 If you feel that your company has an unwarranted low rating, there are good ways to ask your customers to leave honest, insightful reviews.